TobiStr/ObservablePipelines/README.md

 # ObservablePipelines

-A simple .NET package to achieve a clean pipeline architecture with Observables.
+A simple .NET package to achieve a clean pipeline architecture with Observables and injectable pipes.

+## When to use

+This package is useful in scenarios, where you want to explicitly state what happens step by step.
+A Pipe would represent the perfect `Single Responsibility Object`, as it will only handle one explicit case, e.g. filtering, or transforming.

+Additionally you can construct Pipelines with Dependency Injection, and thus save a lot of construction code and unnecessary dependencies.

 ## Introduction

-This package contains a few simple interfaces and logic, that allows you to configure and build Pipelines extremely clean, fast and dynamic with `IObservable`'s.
+This package contains a few simple interfaces and logic, that allows you to configure and build Pipelines extremely clean, fast and dynamic with Dependency Injection and `IObservable`'s.
 The only reference needed is "Microsoft.Extensions.DependencyInjection", as the PipelineBuilder uses this internally to dynamically construct the Pipelines.

 ```mermaid
   graph LR;